ArduPilot/ardupilot_wiki/common/source/docs/common-msp-osd-overview-4.2.rst

 .. note:: You could also use these parameters to initially setup the MSP OSD configuration for use with goggles, but you may have to change the ``SERIALx_PROTOCOL`` parameter to match the actual serial port that you will be using.

-.. note:: The emulation supports multiple screens and stats
+.. note:: The emulation supports multiple screens and stats, but not yet Display Port

 .. note:: The emulation does not support units other than metric